jasjyotg/Quantum-Machine-Learning/HQNN/README.md

 ### 5. Training
 - Trains the hybrid model using binary or multiclass cross-entropy loss.
-- Optimizes both quantum and classical parameters using an optimizer such as Adam or SGD.
+- Optimizes both quantum and classical parameters using an the COPYBLA optimizer.
 - Tracks loss and accuracy over epochs.

 ### 6. Evaluation